llmsystem/llmsystem2024spring/docs/Logistics.md

 ## Class Format

 Each class will contain
-- 40 minutes of lecture
+- Lectures
+- Code-walk through
-- 30 minutes of either code-walk through or 30 minutes of student presentation of an assigned latest paper.
+- Student presentation of an assigned recent paper (for the later half).
-- The remaining 10 minutes will be discussion and review of the content.
+- Discussion and review of the content.
+- Homework review

 Occasionally, we will invite industrial speakers to present latest advancement and engineering practice in building real LLM systems.